 The performance awards granted in 2010 will be payable in 2013 if Cablevision achieves specified targets of net revenues and AOCF in the 12-month period ending December 31, 2012.
 The target levels of net revenues and AOCF were derived from Cablevision's five-year plan for its operating business units presented to the Cablevision board of directors in connection with Cablevision's 2010 annual budget and risk adjusted by the compensation committee.
 These targets were intended to measure ongoing operating performance of Cablevision and are subject to various adjustments such as for acquisitions and dispositions and investments in new business initiatives and exclude all charges for long-term performance-based compensation.
 In determining achievement of the 2010 performance awards, each performance measure is weighted equally.
 The awards provide for a potential payout on a sliding scale such that the actual payment may range from zero (if both incremental operating business unit net revenues and incremental operating business unit AOCF fail to reach at least 60% of the targets) to 200% (if, for example, both incremental operating business unit net revenues and incremental operating business unit AOCF equal or exceed 158% of the targets).
 If Cablevision does not achieve threshold levels of performance, the award does not provide for any payment.
 If Cablevision exceeds threshold levels but does not achieve the targeted amounts, or if Cablevision achieves one target but not both, the award provides for partial payments.
 In addition, if results exceed the desired targets, recipients will receive payments in excess of the target award for the exceptional performance.
-The Cablevision Plan-Based Awards Table below.
+The Cablevision performance awards of Messrs.
+Dolan, Sapan, Carroll, Sullivan and Gallagher granted in 2010 are set forth in the Grants of Cablevision Plan-Based Awards Table below.